TaygaHoshi/tt-project/Content/Skills.md

 + Stealth
 	+ Hiding, disguising as something else and staying undetected.
 Also includes lock-picking and pick-pocketing.
 + Riding
-	+ Riding a horse, a chariot or any other vehicle.
+	+ Riding a horse, a chariot or any other animal or vehicle.

 ## Strength Skills
 + Intimidation